Florida Drug and Alcohol Rehab Treatment Centers

 Our Recovery First facilities are located less than an hour from Miami International Airport and half an hour from the Fort Lauderdale-Hollywood International Airport.
 Our River Oaks facility is located half an hour from Tampa International Airport.Get directions to Recovery First.
 Get directions to River Oaks.

-Almost 70% of rehab facilities in Florida accept private health insurance, and almost 40% accept Medicaid.
+Almost 70% of drug and alcohol rehabs in Florida accept private health insurance, and almost 40% accept Medicaid.
 About 95% accept cash or self-payment.2

-It’s hard to make a general statement about insurance coverage for rehab.
+It’s hard to make a general statement about insurance coverage for drug treatment centers in Florida.
 Plans differ in terms of what types of treatment they will cover, how long they will cover it, and how much they will cover.

 AAC has a number of payment options for treatment at our Florida facilities, including insurance coverage, private pay, and payment plans.Our Recovery First Fort Lauderdale facility enables residents to take advantage of the nearby beaches and climate.
 This facility also offers a Veteran’s Choice Program, which serves veterans and first responders with inpatient and outpatient care.